92lgr/myrepository/readme.txt

-Git is a version control system
+Git is a version control system, add something
 Git is a free software